-One of the most common Gmail problems is the syncing issue.
-And I assume you’re experiencing this problem right now, as you’re reading this article.
-So, check out the following solutions, and I hope you’ll resolve the problem.
+One of the most annoying Gmail problems is when the service is not syncing.
+And I assume you’re experiencing the problem right now, as you’re reading this article.

 - Update the Gmail app